Learning Innovation and Teaching Enhancement (LITE) Seed Grant Guidelines

 Required consultation with CTE research staff

-In order for your application to be considered, applicants are required to meet with Annik Bilodeau, Educational Developer, Research and Consulting and/or Brianna Bennett, Educational Research Associate within the first three weeks of the term.
-This meeting must occur, at the latest, 1 week prior to the submission deadline.
+In order for your application to be considered, applicants are required to meet with Annik Bilodeau, Educational Developer, Research and Consulting and/or Brianna Bennett, Educational Research Associate at least two weeks prior to the submission deadline.
 The purpose of this meeting is to discuss your project proposal and research plan, and suggest ways to enhance the quality and clarity of the application.

 Please contact Annik Bilodeau to schedule this meeting.

-New!
-For proposals including an Indigenous component and/or involving Indigenous communities, we are piloting a new process beginning with the February 2024 round.
+Important Note: For proposals including an Indigenous component and/or involving Indigenous communities, we have piloted a new process beginning with the February 2024 round.

 1. Consult #1 will cover the logistics of a LITE grant, with the CTE Research Team, and